tony-siqurity-ai/quantiq/CONTRIBUTING.md

-# Contributing to Cirquit
+# Contributing to quantIQ

-Thank you for your interest in contributing to Cirquit! 🎉
+Thank you for your interest in contributing to quantIQ! 🎉

 We're building the future of quantum computing, and we'd love your help.
 Whether you're fixing bugs, adding features, improving documentation, or helping others in the community, every contribution matters.